Our School App Stay connected on the go...

 For all students, including protected groups, we:

-• Raise aspirations through the curriculum, information and guidance provided and the
+• Raise standards through the curriculum, information and guidance

-• Celebrate events that raise awareness and tolerance such as International Women’s Day (IWD), Black History Month (BHM), Refugee Week , European Day of Languages.
+• Celebrate events that raise awareness and tolerance such as International Women’s Day (IWD), Black History Month (BHM), Refugee Week , European Day of Languages, Diversity week and World Mental Health Day

 • Make reasonable adjustment to the curriculum to support engagement access and achievement